 Fluid was pumped through six types of types of artificial valves by Weiting and the resulting flow examined. p.22 (50) It was found that slight variations in the geometry of the valves led to striking differences in the flow pattern.

-The geometry and functioning of the heart together the characteristics of the blood flow and the intrinsic properties of blood as a fluid are all inextricably co-dependent with any alteration to a single element likely to disrupt the balance and lead to dysfunction of the entire system.
+The geometry and functioning of the heart together with the characteristics of the blood flow and the intrinsic properties of blood as a fluid are all inextricably co-dependent with any alteration to a single element likely to disrupt the balance and lead to dysfunction of the entire system.

 The vortices within the blood flow are a way of reducing friction, maximising blood flow, minimising the need for pressure and at the same time synchronising valve operation with blood flow to eliminate back-flow.